bpark176/Brennan.github.io/_pages/Research.md

 related: false

 ---
-This section of my portfolio contains my research projects, ranging from random modeling of situations to more academic work.
-Each project reflects my curiosity in exploring practical and thought-provoking topics through research.
+This section of my portfolio is meant to be an archive of my research papers, ranging from non-rigorous to rigorous studies.
+Each project reflects my curiosity in exploring practical and thought-provoking solutions through research.

 ---
 <h2 style="margin-bottom: 5px;">